Sardinia the island that delivers so much

 Inland, the verdant hills of the rural Anglona district harbour a number of interesting sights, including a much-loved roadside rock resembling a proud old elephant.

-This beautiful villa with private pool is located just fifty meters from the sea and consists of three independent houses.
+This beautiful boutique hotel with private pool is located just fifty meters from the sea.

-The rocky coves Le Baiette and Li Sorgenti are just in front of the house.
-It takes just a few minutes walk to the beautiful sandy beach Li Cossi that can be reached via a path surrounded by nature and is just 1000 meters away from the villa.
+The rocky coves Le Baiette and Li Sorgenti are just in front of the hotel.
+It takes just a few minutes walk to the beautiful sandy beach Li Cossi that can be reached via a path surrounded by nature and is just 1000 meters away from the hotel.